How to Install a UK eSIM: Guide for iPhone and Android

 Frequently Asked Questions About UK eSIM Installation

+Can I install a UK eSIM while I’m still in my home country?
 Yes, absolutely.
 In fact, this is the recommended approach for most travellers.
 You can buy your plan and install the profile onto your phone over your home WiFi before you travel.
 The profile sits dormant on your phone until it detects a UK network.
 For most providers, the plan’s validity period doesn’t start until first activation on a supported network.

 The only exception is if your provider specifically states that the plan starts at the time of purchase.
 This is uncommon but not unheard of.
 Always check the terms before buying.

+Can I buy a UK eSIM at Heathrow airport?
 Yes, but you’ll pay a significant premium.
 Airport kiosks at Heathrow, Gatwick, Manchester, and other UK airports sell eSIMs at 2-4 times the price of buying online in advance.
-A 5GB eSIM that costs £6 online can cost £20-35 at the airport — that’s a markup of 200-400%.
+A 5GB eSIM that costs roughly 6 GBP online can cost 20-35 GBP at the airport — that’s a markup of 200-400%.

 The better approach is to install your eSIM before you travel.
 You’ll save money, avoid the last-minute rush, and be connected the moment you land.
 You can buy and install a UK eSIM from anywhere in the world, and it activates automatically when you arrive.